jucasoft/ngrx-entity-crud/projects/ngrx-entity-crud/README.md

 ## 8)Create the new pages (search, list, detail...) of the Coin section.
-The command to use: "crud-section" and the parameters to pass: "--clazz=Coin"
+The command to use: "section" and the parameters to pass: "--clazz=Coin" and "--lib=primeng"
 ```
-ng generate ngrx-entity-crud:crud-section --clazz=Coin
+ng generate ngrx-entity-crud:section --clazz=Coin --lib=primeng
 ```

 the list of created and modified files will appear in the console